amaziahub/mimicker/README.md

 * `.headers(headers)`: Defines response `headers`.

 ## Requirements
-Mockingbird supports Python 3.7 and above.
+Mimicker supports Python 3.7 and above.

 ## License
-Mockingbird is released under the MIT License. see the [LICENSE](LICENSE) for more information.
+Mimicker is released under the MIT License. see the [LICENSE](LICENSE) for more information.